 TCM practitioners may call upon a wide range of other modalities as well, from meditation and martial arts to feng shui.

 In the West, TCM offers a popular alternative to conventional medicine.
-Despite this growing popularity, there is debate as to its evidence of effectiveness.
+Despite this growing popularity, there is debate as to the evidence of its effectiveness.
 The modality within TCM with the largest body of evidence is acupuncture.
-Few well-designed trials of TCM herbal formulas have been conducted.
+Few well-designed trials of TCM herbal formulas are available.
 Establishing and applying stronger clinical trial methodologies in TCM is imperative for integrating it with modern medicine and achieving the end goal of creating evidence-based options for patient care.

 Note: To supplement the evidence described in this TCM monograph, the evidence table below gives additional examples of research that have taken place using TCM herbs for various conditions.
 This is not a complete list of evidence on traditional Chinese medicine.
 It should be noted that there has been very little standardization of Chinese herbal medicine.
 This makes the available evidence weak for establishing reliable evidence-based expectations for treatment of any condition with Chinese herbs.

 Acupressure, acupuncture, acustimulation, acutherapy, Asian bodywork, auricular acupuncture, chi kung, Chinese herbal medicine, Chinese herbs, Chinese nutrition therapy, Chinese patent remedies, classical acupuncture, coining, cupping, eclectic Chinese medicine, electroacupuncture, ethnic Chinese traditional medicine, feng shui, five element acupuncture, I Ching, Japanese acupuncture, medical acupuncture, moxibustion (moxa), qigong, Reiki, scraping, shiatsu, tai chi, taoism, tiji, ting sha, TCM, traditional acupuncture, tui na.